marcoalopez/marcoalopez.github.io/Resume.md

 #### In review or available as a pre-print

+**Lopez-Sanchez MA**. *Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations* Submitted to JSG in December 2019

 **Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven static recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD experiments*.
-Submitted in October 2019.
+Submitted MSEA in November 2019.

 #### Published or in press (citable) peer-reviewed publications